mjspriggs/overview/whats-new/index.md

 New as of: 24 September 2021

-For supporting services, like {{site.data.keyword.registrylong_notm}}, you can now scope access to more granular locations in your access group policies, such as geography, country, metro, or a specific {{site.data.keyword.satellitelong_notm}} location.
+For supporting services, like {{site.data.keyword.registrylong_notm}}, you can now scope access to more granular locations in your access group policies, such as geography, country, metro, or a specific {{site.data.keyword.satelliteshort}} location.
 For more information about specifying a location in your access policies, see [Setting up access groups](/docs/account?topic=account-groups).

 ## Checking the root cause of an incident
 {: #check-root-cause-incident}